Crate haruspex

 Functions§

-• Decompile Function func in IDB idb and save its pseudo-code to output file at filepath.
+Decompile Function func in IDB idb and save its pseudocode to the output file at filepath.